Fort Campbell Retirement Services Office

 HOW WE ASSIST YOU

-Fort Campbell Retirement Services Office, located at 2577A Screaming Eagle Blvd, consists of the Retirement Services Officer (RSO), Assistant RSO, and a Retirement applications specialist.
+Fort Campbell Retirement Services Office, located at 2577A Screaming Eagle Blvd (ID Card-In/Out Processing Building), consists of the Retirement Services Officer (RSO), Assistant RSO, and a Retirement applications specialist.
 The office has responsibility for management of the Survivor Benefit Plan program for the Fort Campbell area of responsibility, management of the Retirement Services Program in accordance with AR 600-8-7, administration of the Career Status Bonus (CSB) Program, and is the proponent for Fort Campbell requests for exception to Stop Loss policy.
 Additionally, the Retirement Services Office publishes an annual Retiree Bulletin to the nearly 25,000 Army Retirees in our area of responsibility, conducts an annual Retiree Appreciation Day, and provides assistance and administrative support to the Fort Campbell Retiree Council, consisting of 18 Retired Soldiers from Tennessee and Kentucky.

 YOU MUST BE IN DUTY UNIFORM TO ATTEND ALL BRIEFINGS